Parents, teachers worry about potential closure of elementary school

 Most students here still walk to school.

-The Scranton School Board said the building has fallen into disrepair and board members are considering its closure.
+The Scranton School Board said the building has fallen into disrepair, and board members are considering its closure.

 "We're just so upset that anybody would try to be closing the school.
-They just put a new roof on this school in the last few years and so we think that you know, this is our place to be," Schwartz said.
+They just put a new roof on this school in the last few years, and so we think that, you know, this is our place to be," Schwartz said.

-"We have kids all walks of life around here and with the smaller classes the teachers are able to accommodate every single student in that class," parent Lisa Suda said.
+"We have kids all walks of life around here, and with the smaller classes, the teachers are able to accommodate every single student in that class," parent Lisa Suda said.

 The school had its share of problems in the past.